EnricRovira/TFM_DNN_Recomendator/README.md

 # TFM_DNN_Recomendator
-Custom Recomendator for my Master Final Project
+Custom Recomendator for my Master Final Project.

+- Hybrid recommendator that combines the power of text and images, this gives personalitzation.
+- I did the project using Python, pandas, scikit-learn and Keras.
+- Data scrapped from ecommerce WebPage and not shared

 ![alt text](Arquitectura_TFM.png "Title")